dirkjanm/ldapdomaindump/Readme.md

 Active Directory information dumper via LDAP

 ##Introduction
-In an Active Directory domain, a lot of interesting information can be retreived via LDAP by any authenticated user (or machine).
+In an Active Directory domain, a lot of interesting information can be retrieved via LDAP by any authenticated user (or machine).
-This makes LDAP an interesting protocol for gathering information in the recon phase of a pentest.
+This makes LDAP an interesting protocol for gathering information in the recon phase of a pentest of an internal network.
-A problem is that date from LDAP often is not available in an easy to read format.
+A problem is that data from LDAP often is not available in an easy to read format.

 ldapdomaindump is a tool which aims to solve this problem, by collecting and parsing information available via LDAP and outputting it in a human readable HTML format, as well as machine readable json and csv/tsv/greppable files.